Three Indian nationals accused of murdering Hardeep Singh Nijjar facing court in B.C.

 Nijjar, an advocate for an independent Sikh homeland and president of the Guru Nanak Sikh Gurdwara, was shot dead in his pickup truck while leaving the Surrey temple’s parking lot last June.

-In September, Prime Minister Justin Trudeau told the House of Commons that credible intelligence suggested India’s government played a role in the killing, which it denies.
+In September, Prime Minister Justin Trudeau told the House of Commons that credible intelligence suggested that the Indian government played a role in the killing, which it denies.

 Police who announced the arrests last week said investigations about a possible connection to India’s government continue.